mainmatter/gerust/README.md

 * Tracing and error handling
 * and many more

-For now, Pacesetter is just a project generator that creates the files and structure to get you started.
-There is no runtime dependency on Pacesetter – all the code is under your control.
+For now, Gerust is just a project generator that creates the files and structure to get you started.
+There is no runtime dependency on Gerust – all the code is under your control.

-Pacesetter projects are based on [axum](https://crates.io/crates/axum) and use [sqlx](https://crates.io/crates/sqlx) and PostgreSQL for data storage (if data storage is used at all).
+Gerust projects are based on [axum](https://crates.io/crates/axum) and use [sqlx](https://crates.io/crates/sqlx) and PostgreSQL for data storage (if data storage is used at all).

 > [!NOTE]
 > This project has been created by [Mainmatter](https://mainmatter.com/rust-consulting/).